wymerkd/portfolio/README.md

 ## Description

 _This project demonstrates my current skills and understanding of HTML, CSS, and Bootstrap 4.
 I had to problem solve using a lot of trial and error as I wasn't sure how to position a lot of the elements correctly.
-While working on the project I learned a lot of new styling techniques through www.w3schools.com for both css and bootsrtap 4.
-I tried to apply a few techniques learned from bootstrap 3, but quickly found that they do not work with bootstrap 4.
+While working on the project I learned a lot of new styling techniques through www.w3schools.com for both CSS and Bootstrap 4.
+I tried to apply a few techniques learned from Bootstrap 3, but quickly found that they do not work with Bootstrap 4.
 I am planning on building on this project during my time at Epicodus, applying new concepts learned each week._

 ## Setup/Installation Requirements